How about a furniture flip project using a poster of a girl and her red umbrella with new hardware from DLawless Hardware?

-Hey there- Welcome to another edition of the Fab Furniture Flippin’ Contest!
-I am so happy to be hosting this one- this month is brought to you by DLawless Hardware.
+Hey there- Welcome to another edition of Furniture Flippin’!
+I am so happy this month is brought to you by DLawless Hardware.
 Check out their amazeballs website– the selection is huge and the prices are fantastic!
 I love a good dresser makeover, don’t you?

 Kind of neat, right?
-I had other idea when I found this in the clearance section of the store…. but never found the piece that I thought would work best with it… Then this gal called out to me… and did you know when I held that poster up, it was a PERFECT fit on the drawers?!
-Yea…. it was totally meant to be, don’t you think?
+I had another idea when I originally found this in the clearance section of the store…. but never found the piece that I thought would work best with it… Then this beauty called out to me… and did you know when I held that poster up, it was a PERFECT fit on the drawers?!
+Yep…. it was totally meant to be, don’t you think?

 I started sanding the top and then remembered I should get proof of how she started- so this was mostly the before.

-I pulled off the key hole cover using a putty knife because I didn’t want a lump and the key is long gone unfortunately.
+I pulled off the key hole cover using a putty knife because I didn’t want a lump and unfortunately the key is long gone.
 Then I got some water and a cloth and peeled the veneer off using this technique.

-A few months ago Gorilla Glue sent me some things to play around with.
+A few months ago Gorilla Glue was kind enough to send me some things to play around with.
 One of the things they included was this product:

 When I talked to them about it at Haven last year as an up and coming product, they mentioned it was for paper.
 I knew this had to be a great way to give it a try!
 I sprayed it on both the back of the poster and the front of the dresser and gave it a minute to set.
 I was super careful to line it up just so before I pushed it in place as once I did, it was never moving again.

-I made a custom mix of Shabby Paint to get close to one of the grey tones in the photo and painted the entire piece in that color.
+I made a custom mix of Shabby Paints to get close to one of the grey tones in the photo and painted the entire piece in that color.

 Then I realized I was going to need to find the holes for the drawer pulls….
 I pulled out my upholstery supplies and grabbed a pin.